alemansec/terraform-k8s-rke/README.md

-Provision a kubernetes cluster on baremetal
+Playing with terraform to provision a kubernetes cluster on baremetal

 # terraform setup